 Bacon’s history dates back thousands of years to 1500 B.C. in which the Chinese were curing pork bellies with salt, creating an early form of bacon, although pigs were domesticated in China in 4900 B.C. and were also being raised in Europe by 1500 B.C.
 Speculation exists that the Romans and Greeks learned bacon production and curing through conquests in the Middle East.
 The Romans improved pig breeding and spread pork production throughout their empire.

-We’re here to help.
-Bacon Scouts makes it easy for you to send exquisite bacon, finely crafted in small shops by award winning master butchers.
+Looking for the perfect gift?
+Send a bacon gift box filled with exquisite bacon, finely crafted in small shops by award winning master butchers.

-We’ve traveled the country finding the best bacon in America, and now you can confidently send an exceptional bacon gift to anyone in the United States…like these ones below.
+We’ve traveled the country scouting for the best bacon in America, and now you can confidently send an exceptional bacon gift to anyone in the USA.
+Click below to explore bacon gift boxes.

 Founder & CEO of Bacon Scouts

 The Ancient Romans also had an early version of bacon, which they called “petaso,” a shoulder of pig boiled with dried figs, browned, and served with wine.
 Throughout the Medieval Times, bacon and bacon fat were very important ingredients used by Anglo-Saxon peasants for cooking.